 According to University APS 4024, Travel Authorization, department approval is required for all travelers on official university business in advance of the trip, including travel funded by sponsored research.
 Departments should have procedures in place to ensure appropriate prior approval is provided for all trips charged to sponsored research, even if the trip was properly budgeted and/or the sponsor has provided specific prior approval.

-D. Related Procedural Statements, Forms, Policies and Tools
+D. Related Procedural Statements, Forms, Policies & Tools

 While sponsor funding demonstrates approval, DOE, DPA and ARO generally have more restrictive terms that require pre-approval.
 Please note that the most restrictive terms on an individual award must be followed regardless of sponsor.